The Visitor Centre today is ... Tokyo DisneySea

 American Waterfront

 American Waterfront is also home to the Tower of Terror ride, inside the Hightower Hotel.
 This ride does not operate a FastPass, so often requires many hours of queuing.
-We, sadly, did not have the luxury of all that time, so had to skip this.
+Sadly, we did not have the luxury of all that time, so had to skip this.
+The queue was already 4 hours long when we arrived.
 I have ridden it in Paris though.
-The ride exterior reminds us of Fairmont hotels we saw in the Canadian cities of Ottowa and Quebec.
+The ride exterior reminds us of Fairmont hotels we saw in the Canadian cities of Ottawa and Quebec.

-I love a bit of New England and Cape Cod style and you cross a bridge and you could be right there.
+I love a bit of New England and Cape Cod style.

 If you ever get a chance, visit Mystic Seaport in Mystic, Connecticut, USA.
 So much of this area feels authentic to the buildings we saw there.